AlexanderParker/clacks/README.md

       // do something with tower
     })

-# Is it production-ready?

-Not yet.

-You can download this repository and run the test scripts per the testing steps below if you'd like a better idea of how it works.

-It's not production ready at this stage.
-It's an experimental approach that could definitely use lots of testing and pull requests.

-I think it has potential for some interesting niche applications, so I'd welcome any help hardening it.

 # Testing

 There are a number of basic test scripts in the /tests folder.
 Refer to the README.md in the /tests folder for further instruction on testing.